Long slurps are guaranteed with these Tajin mango popsicles.

 - Sprinkle the tajin seasoning into the molds before pouring in the blended fruits.
 Tap the bottom to remove any trapped air.

-- Cover with lid or aluminum foil.
+- Cover with a lid or aluminum foil.
 Insert the popsicle sticks.
 If using aluminum foil, use tape to secure the sticks so they remain standing.

 - Freeze for up to 6 hours or overnight